-Good communication is vital during conflict.
+Good communication with teens is vital during conflict.
 When we asked 5,000 adults what they wished their parents had done differently during times of conflict, they gave these three responses most often:

 - They wished their parents had listened more.